aloulouamine/dev-test-solution/README.md

 npm test
 ```

-test is simply using mocha.
+~~Test is simply using mocha.~~

+I switched to jest because mocha doesn't support esm in watch mode :( https://mochajs.org/#nodejs-native-esm-support

+jest do support esm in experimental mode with this variable `NODE_OPTIONS=--experimental-vm-modules`